All individual plants are $4.00 each.

 A spicy Brazilian pacifier for adults to suck on.
 Chinense.

-CIETE DE CALDO
+CIETE DE CALDO NOT AVAILABLE THIS SEASON

 Rounded apple shaped chile from Ecuador and Guatemala.
 Called seven broth, seven wines, seven molhos, Whatever name you like, this chile is sure to warm your belly.
 Pubescens.

 Salmon colored chiles with goofy bulging sides.
 Don't club anybody with these cudgels.
 Chinense.
 Variety bred by Mario Dadomo (Azienda Agraria Sperimentale Stuard, Parma, Italy).